Oeganda reis 2018

 UGANDA March 28th - April 8th 2018

-I bring my song 'Altar of Grace' in the response time and together with our host Honorable, who is member of parliament for district Buikwe, and an outstanding Ugandan worship leader and recording artist with such a passionate heart, together with Pastor Isaac Ssenyonjo, (our contact who prepared all meetings for this mission trip), we flow into a time of worshipful response and (re)dedication to God.
+I bring my song ‘Altar of Grace’ in the response time and together with our host Honorable, who is member of parliament for district Buikwe, and an outstanding Ugandan worship leader and recording artist with such a passionate heart, and Pastor Isaac Ssenyonjo, (our contact who prepared all meetings for this mission trip) we flow into a time of worshipful response and (re)dedication to God.

 Johan preaches beautifully from his heart.
-I was able to press on the student' s heart to never lose hope and to keep the bubble.
+I was able to press on the student’ s heart to never lose hope and to keep stay ‘bubbly’ and alive.
 I sing a spontaneous song over Christine, one of the students.
 We worship and dance for hours.
 Three students give their life to Jesus, Hallelujah!

-MONDAY APRIL 2 In the morning preparation time for this day I receive a new song: 'You are the reason'.
+In the morning preparation time for this day a new song bubbles up in me: ‘You are the reason’.
 I decide to sing the song at the Multitech Christian Fellowship gathering this afternoon.
 They are hosting worship leaders and musicians for the worship training this day.
 Host Able Kakembo warmly welcomes us and again, a time of praise to start with.
 Isaac, our new friends Patricia and Godfrey, Henry and others take turns to lead songs.